history of shelter island

 1651: Goodyear sold the Island to four merchants active in the Barbados sugar trade: Thomas Middleton, Thomas Rouse, Constant Sylvester and Nathaniel Sylvester.
 When these gentlemen visited the Island, Nathaniel Sylvester decided to make his home on the Island and selected the site for his house, which is thought to be a short distance from the current location of the present Sylvester Manor House.

 1652: Nathaniel Sylvester and his partners signed an agreement on how they would do business.
-Shelter Island and Robbins Island were organized to be the supply plantation for their sugar plantations in Barbados.
+Shelter Island and Robins Island were organized to be the supply plantation for their sugar plantations in Barbados.

 1656-1661: Quakers were persecuted in New England and many found refuge with the Sylvesters on Shelter Island.